VCU-CS-Capstone/CS-25-304-SON-researchers/src/Readme.md

 From there, you can run the image like normal without any issues.

-IF you are downloading for offline use and have the repo cloned:
+If you are downloading for offline use and have the repo cloned:

 **1.** Navigate to the src folder in the terminal: